praneetk96/dotfiles/README.md

 </p>

 # My dotfiles
-This directory contains the dotfiles for my system which runs on Fedora linux, before that keep your system updated
+This directory contains the dotfiles for my system which runs on Fedora linux.
+First things first let's keep your system updated

 On Fedora run